touchlab/KMMBridge/docs/IOS_LOCAL_DEV_SPM.md

 * Build a debug version of the XCFramework
 * Write a local dev path to `Package.swift`

 Next, you need to manually copy the whole Kotlin project into Xcode.
-That means, quite liteally, drag the Kotlin project's folder into Xcode.
+That means, quite literally, drag the Kotlin project's folder into Xcode.

 <video src="dragspm.mp4"></video>